nghiavtr/SCmut/README.md

 ```

 ## 3. Somatic mutation detection from matched samples
-After preprocessing steps, we have two BAM files from germline sample (normal.bam) and tumor sample (tumor.bam) from DNA-seq data.
-We use any somatic mutation detection tools such as SOMAC (http://fafner.meb.ki.se/biostatwiki/somac/), Mutect or VarScan to discover somatic mutations from the matched samples.
-The codes below are an example of using Mutec1:
+If the DNA-sequencing data of matched samples are available, we can discover the somatic mutations.
+Assume that after preprocessing we obtain two BAM files of germline (normal) sample (normal.bam) and tumor sample (tumor.bam) from DNA-seq data.
+Any somatic mutation detection tools such as SOMAC (http://fafner.meb.ki.se/biostatwiki/somac/), Mutect or VarScan can be used to discover somatic mutations from the matched samples.
+The following example is for Mutect:
 ```sh
 DNA_g_fn="normal.bam"
 DNA_t_fn="tumor.bam"